 quot; . all-css-modes)) ))

 NOTE!!!
 This must be run after ALL OTHER INITIALIZATIONS are run!
 You can do this by placing it within a hook:

 (add-hook 'after-init-hook '(lambda () (load "~/.emacs.loadpackages"))) ;; anything within the lambda will run after everything has initialized.

-".emacs.loadpackages”.
+As you can see, I’ve put the above logic into a file called “.emacs.loadpackages”.
 This is so I can remove it at easy if I want a more bare environment.

 I’d like to talk about this a little bit in detail.
 The first line ensures that emacs is version 24 or higher:

 I then add more repositories to the package manager, gnu and Marmalade (the base package is a bit limited, in my opinion)

 (setq package-archives '( ("ELPA" . "http://tromey.com/elpa/") ("gnu" . "http://elpa.gnu.org/packages/") ("marmalade" . "http://marmalade-repo.org/packages/")))

 This requires a refresh:

 You can then add this to a complete clause:

 And you’re done!